 Feel free to check it out.
 Not much people venture there.

 In Thai Buddhism, there is a Buddha dedicated to the day you are born.
 On the right side of the Giant Buddha is a row of smaller statue.
 Each Buddha statue has a day underneath Monday to Sunday.
 Check out your calendar and determine the day you were born and zoom right in to your Birthday Buddha for a quick prayer.

 I think it is 50 cents per spin.

 In order to do this, you need to know your chinese zodiac animal.
 Here’s a link to the zodiac calculator

 The spinner looks like a mini version of the Wheel of Fortune game.
 It stands vertically near the left entrance to the temple.
 You have to set the pointer to point to your zodiac sign.
 Then ask a question mentally or just pray for a forecast of your current fortune.
 Give it a spin!

 When the wheel stop, check out which fortune number the pointer is pointing to.

-Below the wheel are printed slips of paper with your fotune.
-Look up your fortune by refering to the paper with your fortune number.
+Below the wheel are printed slips of paper with your fortune.
+Look up your fortune by referring to the paper with your fortune number.

 Hope you enjoy your tour with all these activities!